 Did 1985 really seem that far off in 1973?
 This one ended up as the B-side of the "Band on the Run" single as well as the closing number for the album of the same name.
 We think it's a headliner in its own right.
 A funky groove holds the song together as Paul delivers a gritty bluesy vocal.
 Two brief vocal-only interludes interrupt the bluesy flow but add something indefinable to the proceedings.
 Pounding drums, grunting vocals, squalling synths and heavy brass build to the song to its illogical climax just before a Band on the Run slight reprise ends the album.
 Perfect!

 'Run Devil Run'

-This is one of McCartney's most all out, pedal to the floor stompers.
-The album of the same name was a tribute of sorts to the music Paul loved growing up.
-It features a batch of well chosen '50s rockers along with this self-penned barn burner.
-With a band made up of guitarists David Gilmour and Mick Green (of famed '50s rockers Johnny Kidd & The Pirates), and drums by the amazing Ian Paice of Deep Purple, this is Paul and friends having a blast kicking out jams.
+This title track is one of McCartney's most all-out, pedal to the floor stompers, found on a tribute of sorts to the music Paul loved growing up.
+It features a batch of well chosen '50s rockers, along with this self-penned barn burner.
+With a band made up of guitarists David Gilmour and Mick Green (of famed '50s rockers Johnny Kidd and the Pirates), and drums by the amazing Ian Paice of Deep Purple, this is Paul and friends having a blast kicking out jams.

 'The World Tonight'

-Paul's second all solo album, aptly named, 'McCartney II,' came ten years after his first one and it couldn't be more different in style and approach.
-The earthiness of solo album number one is replaced by a plastic gloss very influenced by the then current 'new wave' movement.
-The album's lead0off track is pure pop put through a very quirky filter.
-Sterile drums, thin guitars and an effects laden vocal make it sound like it's being beamed in from some odd radio broadcast.
+Paul McCartney's second all-solo album, aptly named, came 10 years after his first one and it couldn't be more different in style and approach.
+The earthiness of solo album No. 1 is replaced by a plastic gloss very influenced by the then current new wave movement.
+The album's lead-off track is pure pop, put through a very quirky filter.
+Sterile drums, thin guitars and an effects-laden vocal make it sound like it's being beamed in from some odd radio broadcast.